bastienwirtz/homer/CONTRIBUTING.md

 ### Project philosophy

-Homer is meant to be a light and very simple dashboard that keeps all your usefull utilities at hands.
+Homer is meant to be a light and very simple dashboard that keeps all your useful utilities at hands.
 The few features implemented in Homer focus on
 UX and usability.
 If you are looking for a full featured dashboard, there is tons of great stuff out there like https://heimdall.site/, https://github.com/rmountjoy92/DashMachine or https://organizr.app/.

-- Configuration is stored in a simple config file, avoiding the need for a backend/database while making possible to use versionning or [config template](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html).
+- Configuration is stored in a simple config file, avoiding the need for a backend/database while making possible to use versioning or [config template](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html).
 - Only modern browsers are supported, feel free to use any JS features without any polyfill as soon as the latest version of the major browsers supports them.

 ### Roadmap